RafaeldeLimaThomaz/Habits-Schedule-Application/README.md

-# Habits-Schedule-Application
+# Habits-Schedule-Application <br>

 This application allows users to plan, add and monitor their habit routine.
-Web and mobile versions available.
+Web and mobile versions available. <br>

 ## Welcome Screen  <br>